-Accredited Graduate Certificate students may wish to apply to the MBA program; there is a seamless process to do so.
-The student must inform the Registrar or Admissions representative of his/her intent to continue as a degree seeking student.
+If a certificate student who meets admission requirements for the MBA should decide to matriculate into the MBA program, there is a seamless process once the student has informed the Registrar or Admissions representative of his/her intent to continue as a degree seeking student.
+The candidate will need to submit official written or electronic copy of his or her transcripts.
+LFGSM requires official transcripts or proof of an earned undergraduate or graduate degree from an institution accredited by a U.S. regional accrediting agency.
 Please contact the Admissions Office (Admisslf@lfgsm.edu) for additional information.

-Please note that while successful completion of coursework by a non-degree-seeking student does not guarantee admission to the MBA program, if a student completes an Accredited Graduate Certificate and subsequently applies and is accepted into the MBA program, he/she may apply those courses toward completing a degree.
+Please note that while successful completion of coursework by a non-degreeseeking student does not guarantee admission to the MBA program, if a student completes a graduate certificate and subsequently applies and is accepted into the MBA program, he/she may apply those courses toward completing a degree.